 After the Board resolution of June 2018, the number of zone file access complaints increased, and they remain higher than they were in mid-2018.
 They are now the largest category of complaints about registry operators.
-ICANN Compliance sometimes has not processed ZFA complaints for months after the complaints were submitted.
+ICANN Contractual Compliance sometimes has not processed ZFA complaints for months after the complaints were submitted.
 In 2018, ICANN org requested the New gTLD Subsequent Procedures Working Group (commonly referred to as the SubPro WG) to address this problem.
 The SubPro WG did not include any mention of it in their recent 363-page draft report.
 There is no evidence that ICANN org, ICANN Board, or the registry community has taken sufficient action to resolve CZDS access issues.
 SSR2 Recommendation 11 Resolve CZDS Data Access Problems focuses on this problem.

 DNS Abuse Activity Reporting

-The ICANN DNS Abuse Activity Reporting Project (DAAR) is a “platform for studying domain name registration and security threat (abuse) behavior across top-level domain (TLD) registries and registrars" with an overarching purpose “to report security threat activity to the ICANN community, which can use the data to make informed decisions.”
+The ICANN DNS Abuse Activity Reporting (DAAR) project is a “platform for studying domain name registration and security threat (abuse) behavior across top-level domain (TLD) registries and registrars" with an overarching purpose “to report security threat activity to the ICANN community, which can use the data to make informed decisions.”
 ICANN org began its DAAR program in 2017.
 ICANN org claimed that DAAR was intended to provide the community with a transparent, reproducible scientific approach to reporting DNS abuse.
 Since January 2018, ICANN OCTO has been publishing a high-level monthly report based on analysis of DAAR data, but at a granularity that does not allow conclusions about which registrars/registries are harboring significant abuse.
 ICANN org also does not share complete (raw) data with researchers who could help improve the methodology or confirm findings.
 OCTO staff told the SSR2 Review Team that these objectives (actionable data, validation) were not DAAR design goals.
 The SSR2 Review Team finds the way that ICANN org is apparently structuring agreements with data providers to be a significant inhibitor of these goals and proposes an overhaul of its DNS Abuse Analysis program with transparency, reproducibility, and actionable data products as its primary objectives.

-Identifying registries and registrars harboring disproportionate levels of abuse would facilitate informed policy-making and add a measure of transparency and accountability to the domain name registration system that does not exist today.
+Identifying registries and registrars harboring disproportionate levels of abuse would facilitate informed policymaking and add a measure of transparency and accountability to the domain name registration system that does not exist today.
 Indeed, the review team is not sure what use ICANN’s investment in this area serves if the data and analyses are neither actionable nor shared for the purpose of reproducibility and validation.
 The SSR2 Review Team believes that discontinuing the DAAR program would be appropriate if the community and ICANN org were unable to overhaul DAAR to achieve these objectives.
 SSR2 Recommendation 12: Overhaul DNS Abuse Analysis and Reporting Efforts to Enable Transparency and Independent Review focuses on this problem.

 Complaints

-The CCT report noted the difficulty of evaluating the impact of safeguards given the lack of transparency from ICANN Compliance regarding complaints and lack of enforcement of public interest commitments in contracts.
+The CCT report noted the difficulty of evaluating the impact of safeguards given the lack of transparency from ICANN Contractual Compliance regarding complaints and lack of enforcement of public interest commitments in contracts.
 The SSR2 Review Team found that a key issue for reporters of malicious domains is the complicated nature of complaint submission, differing requirements between contracted parties, and often a lack of (timely) response or action.
 The SSR2 Review Team believes that a centralized system to submit abuse complaints would simplify the abuse complaint process for both submitters as well as contracted parties and reduce the number of misdirected complaints.